typilus/typilus/README.md

 # Typilus

 A deep learning algorithm for predicting types in Python.
+Please find a preprint [here](https://arxiv.org/abs/2004.10657).

 This repository contains its implementation (`src/`) and experiments (`exp/`).